 What will the future bring?

 Since the roadmap for Next.js is not publicly available (with the exception of milestones), it’s not that easy to predict what it will look like in the future.
-But there is at least one upcoming feature that is really worth mentioning.
-At this point, it’s only available in the alpha version.
+But there is at least one feature that is really worth mentioning.

 React Server Components

-React 18 is introducing the React Server Components.
+React 18 introduced the React Server Components.
 It doesn’t sound so exciting at first glance, but it gets better!
 Let’s start with the docs.

 In short, server components and their logic will be executed only on the server.
 They will not be subject to the hydration process.
 As a result, you will deliver freshly generated static pieces of HTML.
 Naturally, server components can contain child components of the client.
 These components can be fully interactive and hydrated in the browser.

 To understand the practical implications, let’s fall back on the docs again.

 Despite being in the alpha version, server components already support some of Next.js APIs, including next/link, next/image, and next/document.
 They have access to the router as well.
 It is injected into the component by the router prop.